1. Home

 Talk to friends and neighbors

-It sounds so old-fashioned these days.
-A really valuable source of information is your friends or neighbors who have gone solar.
+It sounds old-fashioned, but a really valuable source of information is your friends or neighbors who have gone solar.
 You are likely talking to someone who had many of the same questions.
 Plus, they live in the same area and likely have the same utility.

 Resources for Avoiding Scams